Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 You could use mineral oil.
 It might even out the color of the bowl.
 Mineral oil is the same stuff to use with wood cutting boards, so it should be safe to use with wood bowls.

-This is a guide about preserve wooden bowls with mineral oil.
+This is a page about preserve wooden bowls with mineral oil.
 Food-grade mineral oil is a great way to keep a wooden bowl looking nice.
+It keeps the wood from drying out, preventing it from cracking and splintering.